Elevation: 5,550 ft

 From the base of BLM-602 at the Black Pine-Stone Road (5,105 feet), hike (or drive) southwest up BLM-602 about 0.2 miles to a [signed] junction.
 Go left/southeast onto BLM-644 and follow it for about 1.5 miles to the base of the [obvious] east face of Peak 5550.
 Leave the road and bushwhack southwest through some easy scrub then up through a juniper forest (gapped, not difficult) to reach the north ridge about 50 vertical feet below the summit in a semi-open area.

 There is no ridge point north of here that is higher.
 Hike a short distance left/south to reach the summit high point of Peak 5550.
 The junipers block any visibility from the summit and there is no summit cairn on top.
 The ridge begins a gradual descent south then southeast from here.
 This simply MUST be the high point.
-I found a small summit cairn about 100 yards or so south of the true summit and 5 feet lower in elevation according to my altimeter.
+I found a small summit cairn about 100 yards or so south of the true summit and is five feet lower in elevation according to my altimeter.
 There is no question that this is NOT the high point.

 Southeast Shoulder, Class 2

 From the true summit, descend southeast then east through the juniper forest to reach an open area of dead junipers on the ridge.
 Descend southeast from here on the shoulder until it morphs into a face that is on the left/north side of a prominent gully.
 Bushwhack right/south to this dry gully through thick junipers.
 Head southeast to intercept BLM-180, a north-south jeep road that crosses the connecting saddle between Peak 5550 and Stone Hills HP (5,630 feet).
 The dry gully quickly morphs into a face before you reach the road.
 Once you reach BLM-180, follow the road right/south up to the connecting saddle at 5,170 feet.
-This concludes the first leg of today’s 2-peak journey.
-Stone Hills HP is next.
+This concludes the first leg of today’s two-peak journey.
+Stone Hills HP is up next.